BIOL275-MSUM/BIOL275-MSUM.github.io/lab-4.md

 ## Download data files

 Start by downloading two data files to your project folder.
-Follow the guidelines for [Downloading Files] and [Organizing Data.]
+Follow the guidelines for [Downloading Files] and [Organizing Data].

 ### Download the Muskox data